GUEST BLOG Stephanie Baldwin, 1L at the University of Arizona

 Before being exposed to this site I also used Cram, but I prefer this one more.
 Another great option is Quizlet.
 I would look at all three of these and see which one fits your study style best.

 Music is a must for when I am studying, and Spotify has been really great for supplying me with terrific playlists.
 I’ve turned into a fan of pop instrumental for my study music.
-I know, not for everyone, but my favorite one to currently listen to is here.
-You can also check out an article I wrote last semester for more playlists recommended by myself and other students.

 We all need some calmness in our lives, and my favorite meditation app is Meditation Studio.
 It even has a section dedicated to students with really short 3-5 minute meditations that are easy to listen to between study sessions or even before an exam.
 It also has longer, more traditional mediation offerings, that are really useful.